MERLIN: Multi-Stage Curriculum Alignment for Multilingual Encoder-LLM Integration in Cross-Lingual Reasoning: Experimental Results

-\paragraph{Reasoning capabilities generalizes to NLU tasks} Table \ref{tab:afrixnli} reports accuracy on sixteen African languages plus English and French on NLI task.
-MERLIN attains \(\mathbf{55.6}\,\%\) average accuracy on the African subset, improving on MindMerger by \(+6.8\) points and on the base Gemma–2 9B model by \(+15.3\) points, and marginally surpassing the closed GPT‑4o‑mini (\(54.2\,\%\)).
-The gains are most pronounced for \emph{Amharic} (+10.0), \emph{Ewe} (+11.5), \emph{Hausa} (+10.2), \emph{Kinyarwanda} (+15.2) and \emph{Xhosa} (+6.6), confirming the value of the cross‑lingual mapping curriculum in truly low‑resource settings.
-A moderate decline is observed on HRLs such as English (–2.4) and French (–18.8), as well as on \emph{Igbo} and \emph{Lingala}.
-Nevertheless, the overall improvement across eleven of the sixteen African languages indicates that MERLIN successfully redistributes modelling capacity toward languages that benefit the most from additional cross‑lingual supervision, while maintaining competitive performance on those already well supported.
+\paragraph{Reasoning capabilities generalize to NLU tasks} Table \ref{tab:afrixnli} reports accuracy on sixteen African languages plus English and French on NLI task. \textsc{Merlin} attains \(68.7\,\%\) average accuracy on the African subset, improving on MindMerger by \(+1.6\) points and on the base Gemma 2 9B model by \(+28.4\) points, and marginally surpassing the closed GPT‑4o (\(64.3\,\%\)).
+The gains are most pronounced for \emph{Amharic} (+5.6), \emph{Oromo} (+4.6), \emph{Hausa} (+2.5), and \emph{Kinyarwanda} (+2.0), confirming the value of the cross‑lingual mapping curriculum in truly low‑resource settings.
+The overall improvement across thirteen of the sixteen African languages indicates that \textsc{Merlin} successfully redistributes modelling capacity toward languages that benefit the most from additional cross‑lingual supervision, while maintaining competitive performance on those already well supported.